No Infant Baptism in the New Covenant

 I would say there is no infant baptism in the New Covenant for at least the following reasons.
 Here are a few thoughts, first of all, by way of introduction.

 If I recall correctly, the mention of 'household baptisms’ in the New Testament, often cited by advocates of infant baptism, makes reference to believers or disciples in three out of four instances, but never infants.
 (See Household Baptisms for details – not an endorsement of the Church of Christ.)
 While it is often assumed that all or most families included infants, we do not know for sure that the households that were baptized included infants.
 We do know there comes a time when families no longer include infants.
 Did Zacharias and Elizabeth, the parents of John the Baptist, have other children?
 The New Testament does not mention other children.
+Furthermore, the mention of "households" being baptized need not lead us to think in terms of children.
+Slaves and servants were also counted as members of households in the first-century.
+Sometimes they came to faith along with the family of the household.

 Of course, 'disciples,' in the most generic and nominal sense, can include unbelieving persons who follow Jesus for a time, often for ulterior reasons not rooted in faith and love, such as the multitude in John 6 who "turned back and no longer followed Him" (verse 66).
 'Disciples,' in the most meaningful and truest sense of the word, however, are true believers.
 "So Jesus said to the Jews who had believed in him, 'If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free.'"
 (John 8:31; cf. 15:8; 2 John 1:9).
 Candidates for baptism in the New Testament always appear to be the latter – that is, persons who profess faith in Christ.